gaathatech/relaystack/README.md

 See `Dockerfile`, `run.sh` and `render.yaml` for the deployment setup.
 Tell me if you want me to add a `docker-compose.yml` for local Docker testing or set up a Render persistent disk example and I will add it.

+### Troubleshooting common deploy errors ⚠️

+- If you see `/app/run.sh: line X: exec: gunicorn: not found` during deploy, it means Gunicorn wasn't available in the container's Python environment.
+Fixes:
+  - Ensure `gunicorn` is present in `requirements.txt` (this repo includes `gunicorn>=20.0`).
+  - Alternatively the entrypoint now uses `python -m gunicorn` which runs the module under the container Python interpreter.
+  - Re-deploy after updating `requirements.txt` so Render installs the new dependency.

 ## Contributing
 PRs welcome.
 Please ensure you do not include real user data in commits.